-If you want to settle early, we'll give you an early settlement quote.
+If you want to settle early, you can ask for an early settlement quote.
 This will include the outstanding balance on the loan and any interest that applies but has not yet been added.
-We will also apply an early settlement adjustment to your loan.
-This means that we will charge up to 58 days’ interest on the loan.
+An early settlement adjustment will also be applied to your loan.
+This means that you will be charged up to 58 days’ interest on the loan.

 Early settlement adjustment

-If you make an early settlement we will charge up to 58 days' interest.
+If you make an early settlement you will be charged up to 58 days’ interest.

 This means the interest rate you pay on a loan, credit card or mortgage is fixed for a certain period of time.
 All MBNA loans have rates fixed for the entire life of the loan.
 This means you know exactly what your repayments will be for the term of your loan.